 This is the time to determine if the organization has appropriate space for a permanent installation.
 Possible locations for art placement are noted and the number of works expected to be placed is assessed.
 Here is a sample Site & Placement Visit Form.

 Determining appropriate number of art works for selection by the agency

-We place a minimum of 1 work and maximum of 25 works during a Placement Visit, depending on the size and capability of each agency.
+We place a minimum of 10 works and maximum of 25 works during a Placement Visit, depending on the size and capability of each agency.
 (NOTE: If an agency we are confident can manage the responsibilities of receiving art has room for a few more than 25, but no more than a few, we will allow for the selection of 26-28 works, so there is no need for the agency to reapply for only a couple of pieces.)

 If a placement is successful and the agency meets all deadlines and responsibilities, they are invited to submit an application after one year for additional artwork.
 We have a limit of three placements per agency.
-(NOTE: We did place artwork four times at one agency, due to their size, commitment to our artists, and clear benefit of art to their community!)

 Soon after we’ve conducted a Site Visit at a potential art recipient agency, we schedule a second visit to the eligible agency, the Placement Visit.

 Artwork is selected by staff and program participants after viewing a digital portfolio of images of available artworks.
 While we facilitate the art selection process, it is agency participants who determine what art is most meaningful for their site.
 In this way, staff and clients alike are empowered in the art selection process and work together to make choices about their preferred selections.